working-group-purescript-es/purescript-elmish/docs/getting-started.md

-Elmish is a PureScript library, and PureScript works with [NodeJS](https://nodejs.org/en/download/), and that's pretty much the only tool you'll need to actually install.
+Elmish is a PureScript library, and PureScript works with [NodeJS](https://nodejs.org/en/download/), and that's pretty much the only tool you'll need to install upfront.

 ## Initialize an empty project